 If you are a business owner, this is a game changer.
 It is SO important to be able to see your entire year at a glance so that you can plan intentionally for different marketing campaigns, vacations, launches and time off.
 You never want to “sell” all the time in your business and being able to see a big picture of what is coming ensures that you can build in plenty of time where you aren’t out right selling anything.

-In 2022, I am using this wall calendar from Emily Ley and I am OBSESSED.
-You have it printed at Staples or Office Depot for like $6.
-It is simply and effective and you can also frame it and use it like a dry erase board.
+In 2023, I am using Kat Schmoyer’s printable calendars in both the yearly and quarterly spreads and I am OBSESSED.
+In past years I have used this wall calendar from Emily Ley and it is equally as great just a different vibe.
+You can have either one printed at Staples or Office Depot for super cheap.
+They are both simple and effective and you can also frame it and use it like a dry erase board.
 In years past, I have used a simple calendar like this one.
-But when given a choice, I will always choose Emily Ley.
+But when given a choice, I will always choose something with a pretty colorful vibe.